 If you live, work or are registered with a GP in Stockport then START can offer you advice and support you into the most appropriate service.
 You can contact them directly by phoning 0161 474 3141 or email START@stockport.gov.uk.

 A Better Life's Stop Smoking service is part of the Healthy Stockport family of services.
-We can provide you with free local support that works.
-When you get in touch with us we’ll start with a chat with our friendly advisor to make sure that we can offer you the support you need to make a change.
+They can provide you with free local support that works.
+When you get in touch they will start with a chat with our friendly advisor to make sure that we can offer you the support you need to make a change.

 - Providing free, expert and confidential advice